 How to Create a Shooting Schedule

-2. Reorder Your Stripboard
+2. Reorder your stripboard

-With your script imported and synced, all your scenes will generate their own strip on the stripboard.
+With your script imported and synced, all your scenes will generate their strip on the stripboard.
 Now, it's up to you to reorder those strips to create the most efficient schedule.

 Organize and strategize your schedule

-3. Customize Your Layout
+3. Customize your layout

 With your stripboard in the right order, you can now choose the best layout of the information.
 This means you can enable (show) or disable (hide) various columns on your schedule for a more or less detailed view.